iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted150003/report.md

 > this will work great if every single family get this app. now, 4 families got infected around my house and the app did not hit any allert<br> :date: __2021-01-18 20:28:51__

-> We have several cases of Covid around the corner and the app does not show them.
-Very disappointed!
-I hoped this app would help keep my family safe.<br> :date: __2021-01-16 20:16:25__

 > App doesn't do much.
 I think it works off blue tooth and if the other person has their Bluetooth on.
 I know for certain I've been danger close to numerous people that tested positive with covid-19, but app doesn't recognize that.
 I assume they need to report it to the app as well .
 It's a good idea, but requires too many variables to line up.<br> :date: __2021-01-16 10:21:31__

 > There has not been any impact.
 I cannot tell its working.
 I do not like that you have to have location on all the time.
 Kills the batt.
 It sais you dont need location in.
 Phones have a tracker inside for 911 for your location however there are too much privacy concerns being able to track you all the time.
 China does and a commy country.
 I would not be surprised if it does come with the biden admin since that side wants to hold you down.<br> :date: __2021-01-12 02:52:23__

 > It only works if infected people input their status.
 Gov't, testing sites need to take this site over to protect us all<br> :date: __2021-01-10 19:11:06__

-> This app has a great goal, but the version I tried on my old-but-still-good-enough Moto G5+ blocked all the Bluetooth sensors I use for workouts and training.
-All the app needs is a timed pause mode during workouts.
-Once installed, the only way for me to use my sensors is to uninstall the app!<br> :date: __2021-01-09 20:26:13__